18–22 May 2026 | Dusit Thani Hotel, Bangkok

 | 10:40–12:10 |

-| Side event 2 (Part 2): RRA Working Group — research assessment reform (continuation) | Lumpini 3rd Floor (120 pers) | |
+| Side event 2 (Continuation): Enhancing and navigating global initiatives: the role of research funding organisations in international research and innovation movements on research assessment reform (Part 2) | Lumpini 3rd Floor (120 pers) | |

 | 12:10–13:30 | 🍴 Lunch — Napalai, 1st Floor | |